serpent-os/serpentos.com/content/blog/the-shopping-list.md

 **you** to build the foundations for a fledgling project that will provide a technological home for many years to come.

-If OpenCollective doesn't as an option, we're in the process of setting up Stripe, and there is the possibility of direct bank transfer (EUR).
+If OpenCollective doesn't work as an option, we're in the process of setting up Stripe, and there is the possibility of direct bank transfer (EUR).
 Just send me an [email :)](mailto:ikey@serpentos.com)

 ## I represent an organisation and I want to ensure the success of Serpent OS